Introduction to probabilistic concurrent systems: Introduction

 Despite their successful use as models of concurrency for databases for instance~\cite{diekert90,diekert95}, trace monoids lack an essential feature present in most real-life systems, namely they lack a notion of state.
 Indeed, any action can be performed at any time when considering a trace monoid model; whereas, in real-life systems, some actions may only be enabled when the system enters some specified state, and then one expects the system to enter a new state, determined by the former state and by the action performed.

 A natural model combining both the ``built-in'' concurrency feature of trace monoids and the notion of state arises when considering a right monoid action of a trace monoid $\M$ on a finite set of states~$X$, \ie, a mapping $X\times \M\to X$ denoted by $(\alpha,x)\mapsto\alpha\cdot x$.
-A sink state $\bot$ is introduced, intended to symbolize forbidden actions.
+A sink state $\bot$ is introduced in order to distinguish the forbidden actions.
 Hence, if the system is in state~$\alpha$, performing the letter $a\in\Sigma$ brings the system into the new state~$\alpha\cdot a$, with the convention that $a$ was actually not allowed if $\alpha\cdot a=\bot$.
 This notion of concurrent system, introduced in~\cite{abbes19:_markov}, encompasses in particular popular models of concurrency such as bounded Petri nets~\cite{reisig85,nielsen81}.

+Whereas the interleaving semantics of systems provides a direct connection with the classical theory of probabilistic systems (Markov chains in continuous or in discrete time, mainly), adding a probabilistic layer on top of concurrency models within the partial order semantics has been a challenge for some time.
+Indeed, there is no obvious way to assign a probability to traces with a ``natural'' composition property.
+The random walk approach for instance, consisting in adding one letter (or action) at a time with each letter being assigned a fixed probability, can be shown to never fulfill the composition property that we are looking for (see a more detailed discussion in Remark~\ref{rem:2} in Sect.~\ref{sec:prob-dynam-trace}, \S~\emph{Probabilistic dynamics for trace monoids}).